-- (b) the modules studied concurrently are at two adjacent levels. - 8.3.5 A student who has started to study at the higher level may continue to study at the higher level provided the Programme Assessment Board awards all the required credits from the lower level. - 8.3.6 A student undertaking level 3 study may only proceed to level 4 upon successful completion of 120 credits at level 3. - 8.3.7 Concurrent study will otherwise only be permitted where: - (a) A student has made an appeal against a decision of the Programme Assessment Board or an Academic Misconduct Hearing or the Disciplinary Panel and has been provisionally allowed to proceed to the next level pending the outcome of the appeal; - or - (b) A student has approved Personal Mitigating Circumstances that have prevented them from being assessed at the normal time. - 8.3.8 Concurrent study shall be permitted under Regulation 8.3.4 only when the following conditions have been met: - (a) the modules studied concurrently are at two adjacent levels;
+(b) the modules studied concurrently are at two adjacent levels.

+- 8.3.7 A student who has started to study at the higher level may continue to study at the higher level provided the Programme Assessment Board awards all the required credits from the lower level. - 8.3.8 Concurrent study for more than 20 credits will otherwise only be permitted where a student has made an appeal against a decision of the Programme Assessment Board or an Academic Misconduct Hearing or the Student Misconduct Panel and has been provisionally allowed to proceed to the next level pending the outcome of the appeal.